zihuaye/3xsd/README.txt

 Performance:

   3wsd:
-  Small file under 1KB single process test(full in-mem), with nginx configuring accept_mutex off, 80% performance.
+  Small file under 1KB single process test(full in-mem), contrast with nginx configuring accept_mutex off, 80% performance.
-  Multi process test, with reuse_port enabling kernel, 95% performance of nginx(and beyond, may be 105%, based on process number, I tested 4).
+  Multi processes test, with reuse_port enabling kernel, 95% performance of nginx(and beyond, may be 105% or more, based on process number, I tested 2-4).
-  The test is not quite strict， but I just want to say it's fast enough.
+  The tests above is not quite strict， but I just want to say that it's fast enough.

   3zsd:
   About 80% performance of 3wsd.